-BOG Choice Metric 9a.
+9a.
 Two-Year Graduation Rate for FCS Associate in Arts Transfer Student This transfer cohort is defined as undergraduates entering in fall term (or summer continuing to fall) from the Florida College System with an Associate in Arts (AA) degree.
 The rate is the percentage of the initial cohort that has either graduated from the same institution by the summer term of their second academic year.
 Full-time students are used in the calculation.
 Students who were flagged as enrolled in advanced graduate programs that would not earn a bachelor's degree were not excluded.
 Source: State University Database System (SUDS).
-BOG Choice Metric BOG CHOICE METRIC 9b.
-Two-Year Graduation Rate for FCS Associate in Arts Transfer Student This metric is based on the percentage of students who started in the Fall (or summer continuing to Fall) term and were enrolled full-time or part-time in their first semester and who received a Pell Grant during their first year and who graduated from the same institution by the summer term of their sixth year.
-Student who were flagged as enrolled in advanced graduate programs that would not earn a bachelor's degree were excluded.
+9b.
+Six-Year Graduation Rate for Students who are Awarded a Pell Grant in their First Year This metric is based on the percentage of students who started in the Fall (or summer continuing to Fall) term and were enrolled full-time or part-time in their first semester and who received a Pell Grant during their first year and who graduated from the same institution by the summer term of their sixth year.
+Students who were flagged as enrolled in advanced graduate programs that would not earn a bachelor's degree were excluded.
 Source: State University Database System (SUDS).
-BOT Choice Metric 10g.
+BOT Choice Metric 10j.
 Percent of Undergraduate FTE in Online Courses UNF This metric is based on the percentage of undergraduate full-time equivalent (FTE) students enrolled in online courses.
 The FTE student is a measure of instructional activity that is based on the number of credit hours that students enroll by course level.
 Distance Learning is a course in which at least 80 percent of the direct instruction of the course is delivered using some form of technology when the student and instructor are separated by time or space, or both (per 1009.24(17), F.S.).
-Source: Accountability Plan KPI 11, State University Database System
+Source: Accountability Plan (Table 3C), State University Database System (SUDS).

-(SUDS).